Great Mosque of Brussels

-The Mosque's role as the leading religious institution within the Belgian Islamic community—as well as its intended role as a diplomatic bridge between the Saudi and Belgian monarchies—has been a point of debate since its re-foundation.
+The Great Mosque's role as the leading religious institution within the Belgian Islamic community—as well as its intended role as a diplomatic bridge between the Saudi and Belgian monarchies—has been a point of debate since its re-foundation.
 The mosque is popular with Muslim diplomats and is a popular location for Belgians seeking to convert to Islam.
 It has also taught thousands of Muslim students.